Tushita Publications

 This was an early low fidelity mockup of the Tushita Publications homepage.
 Though tweaks were made throughout, a few interface metaphors remained.
 These included: the search bar above navigation, the shopping cart on the right-hand side, immediate call-to-action (CTA) above the fold, the option to browse by topic and cards in a 3×3 grid, prominent pull quote and testimonials from key people in Tibetan Buddhism, the purchase of gift sets, and a section about Geshe Loden.

 This was the first iteration of new book cover designs.
-They did not hold the necessary readability or consistency necessary.
+They did not meet the necessary readability or consistency necessary.
 The final covers are pictured below.

 Tushita Publications website